 A company called My Travel Mate offers smartphones to rent on a daily basis with data packs and internet access.
 Rates start at 5€/day.
 Other companies that offer phone rentals, some with internet access.
 (Check fees, which can vary.)

-La Poste, the French post office, now sells in addition to calling cards, mobile phones and pay-as-you-go cards and plans from various operators.
+La Poste, the French post office now sells, in addition to calling cards, mobile phones and pay-as-you-go cards and plans.
+However if you don’t speak French, you might want to bring someone along who does.

 How to find and use Wi-Fi in Paris will help those looking to get connected to the internet in Paris.